 7 Interworking the Revised Offer/Answer SDP “MediaCapNeg” and H.248.1

-The SDP Media Capabilities Negotiation document [IETF MEDIACAPNEG] is an extension to the SDP Capabilities Negotiation (SDPCapNeg) framework.
+The SDP Media Capabilities Negotiation document [IETF RFC 6871] is an extension to the SDP Capabilities Negotiation (SDPCapNeg) framework.
 It introduces five SDP attributes and three parameters to the configuration attributes.
 The SDP attributes are:

 A RTP media attribute ("a=rmcap") defines RTP media capabilities in the form of a subtype (e.g. "PCMU"), and its encoding parameters (e.g. "/8000/2").